Skip to main content

 Weekly Columns and Op-Eds

 As we head into autumn, many Central Washington families, students, and businesses look forward to celebrating the fruits of our agricultural region at state and county fairs.
 For many, showcasing animals, livestock, and locally-grown food is a point of pride and the pinnacle of a year's hard work.
+Not only do fairs give us an opportunity to come together and better understand where our food comes from, but they also serve as an economic opportunity for many of our rural communities.

 Issues: Agriculture